genesistoxical/crystal-folders/docs/index.md

 ☑️ That’s it, it’s that easy!
 Now all that’s left to do is look at your customized folders; if you don’t see any changes, just refresh the window and/or desktop.

-Remember, is not necessary to close the application to clear the list or options you have chosen, just click on the **⟳** button.
+Remember, is not necessary to close the application to clear the list or options you have chosen, just click on **⟳**.

 <br/>